A physics-embedded Bayesian neural network for predicting the energy dependence of fission product yields with fine structures: Computational Methods

 The training set comprises 80\% JENDL-5~\cite{jendl23} (6554 data points), experimental FPY data from EXFOR~\cite{Pierson_235U_238U_232Th,NAIK2015_238U,NAIK_2014_232Th,NAIK2013_238U,NAIK_2016_232Th,Bhatia_235U_238U_239Pu,Gooden_235U_238U_239Pu} (989 data points), and theoretical models~\cite{fujio2023talys,fujio2024langevin} (2062 data points), combined with prioritized weighting~\cite{Chen01}.

 As those training data inherently include multi-chance fission effects, the predictions also incorporate these contributions implicitly.
+It should be noted that this study focuses on the evolution of mass yields as a function of incident neutron energy.
+While the experimental data from EXFOR primarily consist of cumulative fission yields (CFY) and a limited set of independent fission yields (IFY), the quantitative discrepancies between CFY/IFY and the total mass yield are marginal.
+These differences are significantly smaller than the intrinsic prediction errors of the machine learning model.
+Furthermore, any data points where the deviation between CFY/IFY and the mass yield exceeded a reasonable threshold, i.e., points differing from the library value by more than 2$\sigma$, were manually filtered during the preprocessing stage.
 The remaining 20\% of JENDL-5 is used for validation, as the most reliable data.
 Although the training dataset is predominantly composed of independent fission yields, and the PE-BNN model natively outputs predictions for these independent yields, the energy-dependent experimental data available for energy-dependent validation consist primarily of cumulative fission yields.
 Consequently, our benchmark comparisons are evaluated against these experimental cumulative fission yields.
 Furthermore, because the training data do not incorporate experimental uncertainties, the predictive uncertainty bounds of the PE-BNN—when compared against experimental cumulative yields that report measurement errors—are not propagated from empirical data, but are instead intrinsically derived from the Bayesian inference process.

 Model selection is based on the Watanabe–Akaike information criterion (WAIC)~\cite{Waic1},

 where $\mathbb{E}_{\mathcal{W}}$ denotes expectation over the posterior of parameters $\mathcal{W}$. $T_{N}$ represents empirical loss, while \textcolor{black}{$V_{N}$} is the functional variance, \textcolor{black}{which helps penalize the use of more parameters in BNNs with larger variance in their predictions.} Since WAIC is asymptotically equivalent to the k-fold cross-validation~\cite{k-CV} at $N \rightarrow \infty$~\cite{watanabe2}, it can be computed from a single model fit, significantly reducing computational cost for model selection.
 Then we optimized the BNN by selecting a double hidden-layer configuration with 11-11 neurons.
 The selected BNN is then used to predict FPY data, benchmarked against experimental results~\cite{Chapman_235U_238U,Glendenin_235U,Selby,Laurec_233U_235U_239Pu}.